Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Yeah, I don't know how to explain it.

-Well, they thought that's what they did in the wild.
+Well, they thought that's what they did.

+the wild.
 Here we are at the tobacco factory tonight.
+A few decades went by and Alfred

-in the wild.
-Here we are at the tobacco factory tonight.
-A few decades went by and Alfred the Gorilla was born around 1928 in what was then the Belgian Congo.
-He
+the gorilla was born around 1928 in what was then the Belgian Congo.
+He was initially

-was initially found by an expedition from the North American Museum of Natural
+found by an expedition from the North American Museum of Natural History.
+According to Wikipedia,

-History.
-According to Wikipedia, which is a great gorilla website that I found.
+which is a great gorilla website that I found.
+What does it stand for?
+What WikiPedia?

-with gorillas, so sorry about that.
+And they went with gorillas, so sorry about that.

 That's boring, I regret asking.

-The expedition members were told that a pair of gorillas had been shot
+The expedition members were told that a pair of gorillas had been shot for raiding a farmer's field for food.

-for raiding a farmers field for food.
-It does get more fun I swear.
-And afterwards
+It does get more fun, I swear.

-And that was in that was in this city
+And that was in this city?

 No, that was still in Africa.
-Okay.
-All right So in Africa, okay

 the liveliest specimen of his kind we had ever seen.